Natural life-like images

 hidden HDR data that allows for a

-simultaneous SDR and HDR broadcast.
+simultaneous SDR HDR broadcast.

 SL-HDR2 is a HDR10 based format

-that adds metadata EOTF.
+that adds metadata EOTF gamma correction.

 SL-HDR3 is a HLG based format that

-also adds metadata EOTF.
+also adds metadata EOTF gamma correction.

 High Definition Multimedia Interface

-Versions 1.2 to 2.1
+HDMI Versions 1.4 to 2.1

 All connected components and interconnects must meet the